KBNLresearch/iromlab/readme.md

 ## Contributors

-Written by Johan van der Knijff, except *sru.py* which was adapted from the [KB Python API](https://github.com/KBNLresearch/KB-python-API) which is written by WillemJan Faber.
+Written by Johan van der Knijff, except *sru.py* which was adapted from the [KB Python API](https://github.com/KBNLresearch/KB-python-API) which is written by WillemJan Faber, and the socket server code which  was adapted from an example in [Python Socket Communication](https://medium.com/python-pandemonium/python-socket-communication-e10b39225a4c) by Rodgers Ouma Mc'Alila.

 ## License

 Iromlab is released under the  Apache License 2.0.
 The KB Python API is released under the GNU GENERAL PUBLIC LICENSE.
-The code in the `socketserver` directory was adapted from the source code of the [Socket Programming in Python (Guide)](https://realpython.com/python-sockets/), which is released under the MIT License (see the file LICENSE in the `socketserver` directory).
 Libcdio, shntool and flac are released under the GNU GENERAL PUBLIC LICENSE.
 See the directories under `tools` for the respective license statements of these tools. dBpoweramp console rip tool: copyright Illustrate Ltd., 2017.